theticketfairy/tf-checkout-react-native/README.md

 `BRAND`: Set your BRAND so users can only see this brand in their orders.

 `TIMEOUT` Set custom timeout for the APIs requests.

-`IS_BILLING_STREET_NAME_REQUIRED`: Whether or not the Street name is required in the billing component.

 # Run the example app